hassanalisyed021/Real-Lens/README.md

 Real Lens is a powerful tool in the fight against deepfake technology, offering reliable detection capabilities with a focus on user accessibility.
 Whether you're a developer, researcher, or organization, Real Lens provides the tools you need to detect and analyze deepfakes effectively.

----

-Feel free to customize the GitHub link and any other details specific to your project setup!